lukebeck/Housou/README.md

 # Housou

-Housou is a script the scrapes the NHK news home page and analysis word frequency of a selection of main articles.
+Housou is a script the scrapes the NHK news home page and analyses word frequency of a selection of main articles.

 Ideally this script would be left running, checking the site periodically and adding any new article.
 At the moment I am periodically running it manually.